SS Delphine (1921): As gunboat USS Dauntless

 Purportedly, U.S. President Franklin D. Roosevelt used the yacht and the Yalta accords were drafted while he was on board.

+Post war

 Delphine was sold in 1967 and again in 1968, changing names again to Dauntless, only to be sold again in 1986, 1989, and in 1997 – at scrap metal prices to her next owner, Jacques Bruynooghe, who proceeded to restore her for $60 million to the original 1921 condition including interior decor and the original steam engines.
 She was rechristened Delphine by Princess Stéphanie of Monaco on 10 September 2003.
 In 2007, the ship was used as part of the setting for the Rian Johnson film The Brothers Bloom.